-The exploitation right is stipulated in the Concession Agreement, which defines it as the right granted to the Company by the Greek State for the upgrade, maintenance, management and operation in general of the seven regional airports.
-The above right has a finite useful life of 40 years which is equal to the concession period and started on the concession commencement date, that is on 11 April 2017.
 The Concession Agreement has been accounted for in line with IFRIC 12 - "Service concession arrangements", based on the intangible asset model since the Company, being the operator, is paid by the airport users and the Grantor provides no contractual guarantee with respect to the investment's recovery.
 The intangible asset represents the value of the right granted by the Greek State to the Company to charge the airport users.

-The Concession Agreement includes the upfront (concession) fee against the concession fee, which was paid on the concession commencement date and formed one of the prerequisites for commencement of the concession period.
+The exploitation right is stipulated in the Concession Agreement, which defines it as the right granted to the Company by the Greek State for the upgrade, maintenance, management and operation in general of the seven regional airports.
+The exploitation right includes (1) the upfront (concession) fee against the concession fee, which was paid on the concession commencement date and formed one of the prerequisites for commencement of the concession period, and (2) the value of refurbishment, upgrading and construction of new or existing infrastructure.

 Upon commencement of the concession period, the above upfront concession fee was recognised in the intangible asset, as well as the present value of the well identified/determined future liabilities arising from the Concession Agreement, together with the recognition of a liability of the same amount.
 The discount interest rate used was the incremental interest rate for the investment at the start of the concession.
+The upfront (concession) fee has a finite useful life of 40 years which is equal to the concession period and started on the concession commencement date, that is on 11 April 2017.

-Recognized financial liabilities are valued subsequently at amortized cost using the effective interest method.
-In addition, under the Concession Agreement, the Company undertook to refurbish, upgrade and build new infrastructure at the 7 regional airports conceded to it.
-All expenses specific to the above works will be capitalized in the total cost of the Concession Agreement under "Intangible fixed assets" until the works have been completed.
-The intangible assets are amortised using the straight line method throughout the entire concession period (40 years).
+All Works' expenses specific to refurbishment, upgrade, and construction of new or existing infrastructure will be capitalized in the total cost of the Concession Agreement under "Intangible fixed assets" until the works have been completed.
+These works must be amortised over the entire duration/term of the concession agreement using the straight-line method.
+If the economic useful life of these works is shorter than the term of the concession, the shorter useful life is used as the amortisation period.